andrecastronunes/SAP-checkSUM/README.md

 This script should run at certain intervals in background.

-To avoid a command prompt window from showing up, the following screen can be used:
+To avoid a command prompt window from showing up, the following script can be used:

 Const HIDDEN_WINDOW = 12
 strComputer = "."